zo⋅oid /ˈzoʊɔɪd/[zoh-oid] Biology

 1. any organic body or cell capable of spontaneous movement and of an existence more or less apart from or independent of the parent organism.

 Musically, we live in a strange time.
 There is more musical diversity than ever before in history, but paradoxically, there's also a pervasive feeling that there is little true innovation occurring in modern music.
-This feeling is especially prominent in popular music, but even within each niche genre it often seems like
+This feeling is especially prominent in popular music, but even within each niche genre it often seems like there are only many gradations of the same basic thing.
+The long and storied history of music seems to leave little room for anything genuinely innovative or never-before-heard.

 But innovation certainly exists.
 Often the most creative musicians toil away in obscurity, their ideas and experiments too abstract or rough-edged for widespread acceptance.
 But their ideas do find a home in the annals of music theory.
 It may be more difficult to search out in the 21st century, but new ground can be broken.